National Farmers' Federation

 The National Farmers' Federation (NFF) is an Australian non-profit membershipbased organisation that represents farmers and the agricultural sector in Australia.
 The NFF has been a key player in a number of industrial relations disputes, including the 1998 waterfront dispute.

-As of June 2024 the president of the National Farmers' Federation is David Jochinke since 2023; the organisation's Chief Executive is Troy Williams, since March 2025.
+As of July 2026 the president of the National Farmers' Federation is Hamish McIntyre since 2025; the organisation's Chief Executive is Mike Guerin, since March 2026.

 History

 The NFF was formed in 1979.

 NFF was a key player in a number of industrial relations disputes, including the 1998 Australian waterfront dispute; the shearing wide comb dispute; and the Mudginberri dispute.

 Key policy priorities

 The NFF's key policy areas include farm business and productivity; access to markets; digital connectivity; natural resource management; biosecurity, health and welfare; education and training; and workplace relations.
 The NFF has been involved in a number of major policy debates in Australia, including most recently, the backpacker tax, the Murray-Darling Basin Plan, carbon tax, foreign investment, drought policy reform and livestock exports.

 In February 2013, the NFF released the first Blueprint for Australian Agriculture.
 The blueprint is a strategic plan for the Australian agricultural sector and its supply chain, setting out its future direction.
 The blueprint is the first cross-industry plan for the sector, developed by the sector.
 In 2013, the NFF moved into the legacy phase of the blueprint: turning the blueprint document into action.
-The blueprint was developed with the support of Westpac, Woolworths and the Department of Agriculture, Fisheries and Forestry, with Westpac and Woolworths continuing their support into the legacy phase, along with new partners Bayer and Syngenta Australia.
+The blueprint was developed with the support of Westpac, Woolworths Group and the Department of Agriculture, Fisheries and Forestry, with Westpac and Woolworths Group continuing their support into the legacy phase, along with new partners Bayer and Syngenta Australia.

 In December 2015, the National Farmers Federation launched a new program to use digital technology to improve agricultural efficiency.
 The program comprises three components: